 Nandini Pillai (npillai [at] action.org) joined the ACTION secretariat as the advocacy and impact manager in July 2016.
 Prior to joining ACTION, Nandini worked with the Sabin Vaccine Institute, based in Washington, D.C., where her focus was on advocating for improved coordination and commitment to neglected tropical disease programs in India.
 Previously, Nandini lived and worked in India documenting HIV-prevention programs in the complex Northeast region of the country with the University of Melbourne’s Nossal Institute of Global Health.
 Nandini holds an MPH in International Community Health from New York University and a BA in Human Development from the University of California, San Diego.

-As a Peace Corps volunteer in Togo, she led community development and gender equity advocacy; with the Afghan Youth Sports Exchange, she managed sports development and leadership training clinics for youth in Afghanistan.
+Sabina got her start in development as a Peace Corps volunteer in Togo; she led community development and gender equity advocacy; during graduate school, she worked with the Afghan Youth Sports Exchange, managing sports development and leadership training clinics for youth in Afghanistan.

-Sabina speaks English and French and holds an MS in Development Management from the School of International Service.
+Sabina speaks English and French and holds an MS in Development Management from the School of International Service at American University.